Federico-Conti/digital-forensics/Theory/src/Windows Forensics/note.md

 - If the value is 0x0, the OS was unable to access the MFT of that file to save it.
 - This is not a processing/parsing error.

-In windows 11 when I create a vine file, I still create an .lnk file and therefore it is not associated with the first opening.
+In windows 11 when I create a file, I still create an .lnk file and therefore it is not associated with the first opening.

-**Volume Serial NUmber**
+**Volume Serial Number**

 When we format a storage device and create a volume, a Serial Number is generated and stored in the Volume Boot Record (VBR).
 The Volume Boot Record is located in the first 512 bytes of the volume and contains important metadata about the file system.

 This Serial Number is software-generated and is not tied to the physical hardware of the device.
 The hardware Serial Number, on the other hand, is embedded in the firmware of the storage device and is unique to the physical device itself.